czcorpus/xmlanntools/README.md

 Particular elements can also be skipped, i.e. excluded from the extraction using the option `-e <element_names>` or the configuration option `vrt_exclude_elements`.
 These elements may also be nested.

 The script is also capable of extracting from an XML fragment file (i.e. a document missing a common XML root element) by using the option `-F`.
 For the purpose of processing, the contents will internally be wrapped into a temporary wrapper root element, which will not appear in the resulting vertical.

+## Errors

+Errors causing processing failure are usually caused by invalid or problematic input files or issues with the tagger.
+Of course, they may also indicate a bug in the scripts.

+### XML parsing error at line N: Element 'A' not closed before end of element 'B'.

+(reported by `xml2standoff`)

+This error indicates an invalid XML input file.
+It occurs if some element is not correctly nested within its parent - i.e. the parent element tag was reached before the end tag of its child has appeared.
+Please, validate your XML file and fix it.

+### TAGGER NOT AVAILABLE

+(reported by `tag_ud`)

+The LINDAT UD Pipe API cannot be reached.
+Either there is a problem with your network connection or the LINDAT server is down.

+### TAGGING FAILED [...]

+(reported by `tag_ud`)

+The LINDAT UD Pipe API returned an error as reported.

+### Unexpected end of reference text file.
+Expecting token 'X'.

+(reported by `ann2standoff`)

+Mismatch between the annotation produced by the tagger and the reference plain text analyzed: the reference text seems to be shorter; the analysis provides another token 'X', but the end of the reference file has already been reached.

+Obviously, something unexpected happened, but there is no universal explanation (unless the tagger produces some additional output after finishing the analysis of the input).

+### Warning: Missing annotation for source text: ABCDEFGH...

+(reported by `ann2standoff`)

+Mismatch between the annotation produced by the tagger and the reference plain text analyzed: the end of the annotation has been reached, but the reference text still continues (with the text "ABCDEFGH"...).
+This usually means that the tagger crashed (possiblly on some problematic token) and did not finish analyzing the rest of the plain text input.

+### Token 'B' not matching 'A' at line N!
+Found text: ABCDEFGH...

+(reported by `ann2standoff`)

+Mismatch between the annotation produced by the tagger and the reference plain text analyzed: The annotation provides 'B' as the next token, but the following reference text continues with 'A' (and further on with 'ABCDEFGH'...).

+This commonly happens when the tagger does not return the original string in the exactly same form as it was present in the plain text input (now used as reference).
+If the tagger applies some predictable normalization of particular characters or tokens, this problem can be compensated by manually providing additional files with lists of applicable `replacements` and/or `matches` (see section "Matching annotation with original text" above).
+Otherwise, the tagger does not fullfill the basic requirement to be used with these scripts.

+Another cause can be the case, when the tagger does not produce the expected output format of a vertical with the original annotated string in the first column.
+In that case, a special preprocessing (or conversion) of the tagger's output is necessary.

+### Token ID mismatch at line N: expected X, got Y.

+(reported by `ann2standoff`, preprocessor for CoNLL-U)

+Rutine check failed: The numbering of subtokens in the CoNLL-U file is not as expected.
+Please, inform the authors in case this happens.

+### Element 'X' has started before position N.

+(reported by `standoff2xml`)

+Mismatch in the JSON data: arrived at an XML element which should already have started before the currently reached text position.
+This should never happen (unless the JSON files have been manipulated) since the annotation should be sorted by the starting position of elements.
+Please, report to the authors and provide all the input and temporary files.

+### Element 'X' ends beyond the end of the text file (length N).

+(reported by `standoff2xml`)

+Mismatch in the JSON data: either the JSON data or the reference text have been damaged (or truncated).
+If you are not aware of any possible cause, please, report to the authors and provide all the input and temporary files.